DONATE

 Ben Valks takes part in the World Cocoa Foundation 2025 Partnership Meeting

-Our founder, Ben Valks, was invited to join the panel “Agroforestry, Reforestation, and Biodiversity: The Real Business Success Story” at the World Cocoa Foundation 2025 Partnership Meeting, held in São Paulo last month.
+Our initiator, Ben Valks, was invited to speak on the panel “Investing in Agroforestry, Reforestation & Biodiversity: The Real Business Case” at the World Cocoa Foundation 2025 Partnership Meeting, held in São Paulo last month.

 As the cocoa industry faces challenges such as climate change and biodiversity loss, the event brought together leading experts to discuss how agroforestry systems and forest restoration can help protect biodiversity while generating environmental, economic, and community benefits — as well as strategies to integrate farmers and local communities.

-carrying out alongside rural landowners and local communities in the Araguaia region.
+The event was incredible and a great opportunity to promote the Araguaia Biodiversity Corridor and all the work we are carrying out alongside rural landowners and local communities in the Araguaia region.
 We’d like to thank the organizers for the invitation and congratulate everyone involved for putting together such an impactful event!

 Would you like to join us in realizing one of the longest biodiversity corridors on Earth?
 Become one of the First 600 to join our mission of hope and action HERE.

-De Heus Brazil experiences firsthand the positive impact of the Black Jaguar Foundation’s ecological restoration project
+De Heus Brazil experiences firsthand the positive impact of our work

 During the visit, participants closely followed the stages of the restoration process, from seed collection to planting seedlings in regenerating areas.
 They also got a deeper understanding of the work of Ressemear – the Araguaia Seed Network – which connects local communities with the purpose of restoring nature.